oda-hub/hugo-odahub/content/docs/guide-development.md

 {{< /notice >}} -->

-## Publish your workflow as an [MMODA](https://www.astro.unige.ch/mmoda) service
+## Publish your workflow as an **MMODA** service
-If you project is in the `/astronomy/mmoda/` namespace, it is straightforward to convert it into a service.
+If you project is in the `/astronomy/mmoda/` namespace, it is straightforward to convert it into a [MMODA](https://www.astro.unige.ch/mmoda) service.
 All you need to do is to add a `live-workflow` as a topic at the project Gitlab that you can access by clicking on the "GitLab" button at  the main project page on renkulab.io:

 ![image](tmp11.png)